ManiAm/VENTOS_Public/README.md

 VENTOS
 ======

 VENTOS is an integrated C++ simulator for studying traffic flows in Vehicular Ad-hoc Networks (VANETs).
 You can find more information [here](http://rubinet.ece.ucdavis.edu/projects/ventos).
 VENTOS framework is developed in Ubuntu OS, and we have not tested it under other operating systems (yet!).
-Follow these instructions in order to install VENTOS (and its prerequisites) on your Ubuntu 12 or 14 machine (we recommend Ubuntu 14).
+Follow these instructions in order to install VENTOS (and its prerequisites) on your Ubuntu 14 machine.

 Install OMNET++